Demo Case 2

 Background

-EYDAP’s external raw water supply system serves the city of Athens of 5.000.000 inhabitants, with 420 hm3/y.
-The system comprises more than 250 km of aqueducts and 4 major water reservoirs whose optimal operation guarantees water provision in the water-scarce climate of the Mediterranean.
+EYDAP’s external raw water supply system serves almost all the Attica Basin (including Salamina island) of 4.000.000 inhabitants, with 387 hm3/y.
+The system comprises more than 495km of external aqueduct system; 14.500km internal distribution system and 4 major water reservoirs whose optimal operation guarantees water provision in the water-scarce climate of the Mediterranean.

 Key facts